Skip to main content

 tip

-Example for frontend with axios
+Example for the frontend with Axios:

 axios.get("https://example.com/getSomething", {